 CAPI recipients are eligible for In Home Supportive Services (IHSS) if there is a need for In-Home Care.
 The Sponsor deeming rules are applied in calculating IHSS payment amounts.

-CAPI is a California program and one must live in California to receive this benefit.
+C API is a California program and one must live in California to receive this benefit.
 An absence of 30 calendar days may result in a loss of residence and a loss of cash aid.
+C

 Applications for CAPI are taken in the General Assistance offices.
 There are three General Assistance units located in Contra Costa County.
 If you want to apply for CAPI or get more information on your eligibility to CAPI, please call or visit the nearest office.